International Surrogacy

 International surrogacy and the law

-International surrogacy arrangements
+International surrogacy contracts

 International surrogacy and immigration

-If a child is born to a surrogate mother who is not a British citizen then complex surrogacy and immigration law will determine the nationality of the child.
+If a child is born to a surrogate mother who is not a British citizen, then complex surrogacy and immigration law will determine the nationality of the child.
 Those rules will also determine if and how the child can enter the UK.

-If you are contemplating international surrogacy, it is vital that you take expert legal advice from children and surrogacy law solicitors as well as advice from immigration law experts.
+If you are contemplating international surrogacy, it is vital that you take expert legal advice from children and surrogacy law solicitors, as well as advice from immigration law experts.

 [related_posts]